Contrastive Predictive Coding Supported Factorized Variational Autoencoder for Unsupervised Learning of Disentangled Speech Representations: Abstract

 \section{Abstract}

-In this work we tackle disentanglement of speaker and content related variations in speech signals.
-We propose a fully convolutional variational autoencoder employing two encoders: a content encoder and a speaker encoder.
-To foster disentanglement we propose adversarial contrastive predictive coding.
-This new disentanglement method does neither need parallel data nor any supervision, not even speaker labels.
-With successful disentanglement the model is able to perform voice conversion by recombining content and speaker attributes.
-Due to the speaker encoder which learns to extract speaker traits from an audio signal, the proposed model not only provides meaningful speaker embeddings but is also able to perform zero-shot voice conversion, i.e. with previously unseen source and target speakers.
-Compared to state-of-the-art disentanglement approaches we show competitive disentanglement and voice conversion performance for speakers seen during training and superior performance for unseen speakers.
+In this work we address disentanglement of style and content in speech signals.
+We propose a fully convolutional variational autoencoder employing two encoders: a content encoder and a style encoder.
+To foster disentanglement, we propose adversarial contrastive predictive coding.
+This new disentanglement method does neither need parallel data nor any supervision.
+We show that the proposed technique is capable of separating speaker and content traits into the two different representations and show competitive speaker-content disentanglement performance compared to other unsupervised approaches.
+We further demonstrate an increased robustness of the content representation against a train-test mismatch compared to spectral features, when used for phone recognition.